The MistyDay Method - Keeshond Puppies For Sale

-As Mom begins to wean them we step in and offer food, play and comforting in Mom's place to initiate the bonding process.
-In this way we imprint human interaction as a good, loving experience that allows them to associate all of the wonderful things they enjoy as coming from their human.
+As Mom begins to wean them we step in to offer food, play and comforting in Mom's place to facilitate the bonding process.
+In this way we imprint human interaction as a warm, loving experience that allows them to associate all of the wonderful things they enjoy as coming from their human.
 Human bonded from birth makes babies more affectionate, more easily bonded to a new family.

 At 6 weeks they move into the Living Room to become familiar with the energy of an active household.
 Here they have their first encounters with dogs other than Mom and trusted friends who visit each litter.
 They also begin sleeping in the dark.
 Socialization and habituation are the focus in weeks to come.